metafates/testo/docs/how-to.md

 # How-to

-How to use the features of `testo`.
+Learn how to use the features of `testo`.

 ## How to write parallel tests